 We offer a bursary of £1,000 per intern / fellow that will be paid to your department/institution.
 This will go towards your research or area of study plus programme associated expenses.
 (If you are part of a supervisory team on the Masters to Doctorate Bridging Programme this bursary will be shared between you).

-We anticipate for our successful interns/fellows, that this will be the beginning of a much longer journey in research, with individuals going on to study at MRes and PhD level supported by Health Education England (HEE)/National Institute for Health Research (NIHR) Integrated Clinical Academic (ICA) Programme and requiring ongoing supervision.
+We anticipate for our successful interns/fellows, that this will be the beginning of a much longer journey in research, with individuals going on to obtain funding and undertake further study (at Masters or Doctoral level) supported by Health Education England (HEE)/National Institute for Health Research (NIHR) Integrated Clinical Academic (ICA) Programme and requiring ongoing supervision.

 Responsibilities and duties of the academic supervisor